KatyaRomashko/serverless-movie-reviews/README.md

 - Translate reviews to other languages.
 - User authentication, including sign-up, login, and logout functionality.

-To run the program, you need to execute the command `cdk deploy`.
+To run the program, you need to execute the command `cdk deploy --all`.

 ### App API Endpoints